 What is Archover?

 Archover was formed in 2014 with a name perhaps inspired by their business offering and partly by their offices at the time.
-They provide businesses with finance secured in a different type of way from others: there was the possibility to secure a loan based on outstanding invoices or assets generating revenues.
-This type of invoice financing was already in existence, but Archover’s offerings allowed this to be financed by the crowd rather than a bank.
+They provide businesses with finance secured in a different type of way from others.
+Loans are secured based on outstanding invoices or assets generating revenues.
+This type of invoice financing was already in existence.
+Archover’s offerings allowed this to be financed by the crowd rather than a bank.

-Typically, the interest rate on these types of loans has been much bigger, as a business in need of cash is potentially closer to failure than a business which can finance itself.
-As we can see from some of the old ‘E’ rated loans on Funding Circle which paid close to 20% in interest, some of these were close to junk status and a large proportion would end up in difficulties.
+Typically, the interest rate on these types of loans has been much bigger than standard loans.
+A business in need of cash is potentially closer to failure than a business which can finance itself.
+As we can see from some of the old ‘E’ rated loans on Funding Circle which paid close to 20% in interest, some of these were close to junk status.
+A large proportion would end up in difficulties.
 (A cynic might add that many loans in all Funding Circle categories can be described this way).

-Interest rates for loans at Archover are much lower, reflecting the fact that much greater due diligence in placed on loans.
-This has led to five different classification models (Secured, Secured and Insured, Secured and Assigned, Bespoke, Research) and all but Research loans have some asset-backing to them.
+Interest rates for loans at Archover are much lower than this.
+This may reflect the fact that much greater due diligence in placed on loans.
+This has led to five different classification models (Secured, Secured and Insured, Secured and Assigned, Bespoke, Research).
+All but Research loans have some asset-backing to them.